 - January 30: Adolf Hitler appointed Chancellor of Germany

-- April 1: Boycott of Jewish shops and businesses
+- April 1: National Boycott of Jewish shops and businesses.

-- April 7: Laws for Re-establishment of the Civil Service barred Jews from holding civil service, university, and state positions
+- April 7: Laws for Re-establishment of the Civil Service passes, barring Jews from holding civil service, university, and state positions.

 - August 2: German President von Hindenburg dies.
 With the support of the German armed forces, Hitler becomes President of Germany.

-- August 19: Hitler abolishes the office of President and declares himself Führer of the German Reich and People, in addition to his position as Chancellor.
+- August 19: Hitler abolishes the office of President and declares himself Führer (dictator) of the German Reich and People, in addition to his position as Chancellor.
 In this capacity as Führer, Hitler’s decisions are not bound by the laws of the state.
-Hitler now becomes the absolute dictator of Germany; there are no further legal or constitutional limits to his authority.

 - November-December: SS chief Himmler consolidates control over and de facto unifies the German state political police forces into the Gestapo office in Berlin under the authority of his deputy, Reinhard Heydrich.

 - December 10: SS chief Himmler creates the Inspectorate of Concentration Camps under the leadership of SS General Theodor Eicke.
 This move formalizes the SS takeover and centralization of the concentration camp system that had taken place in July 1934.

 - March 17: Nazi Germany resumes compulsory male military service.

 - April 1: Nazi Germany bans Jehovah’s Witness Organizations.
 The ban is due to Jehovah’s Witnesses refusal to swear allegiance to the state, as it went against their religious convictions.

 - June 28: The German Ministry of Justice revises Paragraphs 175 and 175a of the German criminal code to facilitate the systematic persecution of gay men and provide police with broader means for prosecution.